GabiK-bat/BatNet/ReadMe/ReadMe.md

 **Step 4.** Select if only the detector should be retrained or both the detector and the classifier.
 Retraining only the detector to create a site-specific model is useful when applying *BatNet* on new backgrounds and the performance of the baseline model is not sufficient.
 Retraining both the detector and classifier should be used when creating a model that can identify a new species that was not included in our original training data.
-Annotations for all *Classes of interest* should be included to avoid learning the new species but forgetting the other species.
+Important: Annotations for all *Classes of interest* should be included to avoid learning the new species but forgetting the other species.

 ![p9](https://user-images.githubusercontent.com/79314212/207565620-a8fcf9b1-682e-4a9c-a7c8-0a7543f0dc56.png)